 "What you're saying is--you've been protecting me?"

 How many times had he said that exact thing?
 Did this child never listen?
 With yet another reminder to pick his battles, Luc tamped down his frustration.
 "Yes."

 The adorable blue eyes and shy smile that had charmed Luc when Senthys was a toddler flashed across his son's face and then was gone.

 No sweet little kitten remained a kitten forever.
 No matter how much you wished they could.

 The Antonello Brothers Series

-You'll find Pietas and Luc mentioned in nearly every book in my story universe.
+You'll find Luc mentioned in many books in my story universe.